agentcommunity/AgentInterfaceDiscovery/README.md

 To make changes to the AID manifest structure, follow this workflow:

-1.  **Modify the Schema:** Make your changes to the Zod schemas in [`packages/aid-core/src/schemas.ts`](./packages/aid-core/src/schemas.ts).
+1.  **Modify the Schema:** Make your changes to the Zod schemas in [`packages/core/src/schemas.ts`](./packages/core/src/schemas.ts).
-2.  **Update Types:** The TypeScript types in [`packages/aid-core/src/types.ts`](./packages/aid-core/src/types.ts) will update automatically as they are inferred from the schemas.
+2.  **Update Types:** The TypeScript types in [`packages/core/src/types.ts`](./packages/core/src/types.ts) will update automatically as they are inferred from the schemas.
 You may need to adjust code that uses these types.
-3.  **Regenerate the JSON Schema:** Run the generator script to create an updated `aid.schema.json`.
+3.  **Regenerate the JSON Schema:** Run the generator script from the project root to create an updated `aid.schema.json`.
     ```bash
     pnpm run build:schema
     ```